pmndrs/zustand/docs/guides/ssr-and-hydration.md

 - `react-dom/client` helps us hydrate our components on a client.

 > **Note:** Do not forget that even if we can render our components on a server, it is
-> important to hydrate them on a client to make them interactive.
+> important to "hydrate" them on a client to make them interactive.

 ```json
 // package.json